 Looking for other lip smacking recipes?
 Click here to search the site for some great inspiration.

-Try this recipe for Tomato Ricotta Sauce now or you can PIN it for later.
+Try this recipe for Pasta with Ricotta Sauce now or you can PIN it for later.

 - In a medium saucepan, sauté garlic until brown using olive oil.
 Add tomato sauce and bring to boil.
 Add in tomato paste, salt, and basil.
 Let sauce come to a boil.